truancylounge/MachineLearning/stanford-online/1-CME295-Transformers-LLMs/ai-research/transformers/self-attention.md

+# Synopsis
-Great question — let's build this up properly, the way I'd walk a student through it in office hours: starting from the problem it solves, through the mechanics, to a worked numerical example, and finally how it's assembled into the full transformer block.
+What problem it solves, through the mechanics, to a worked numerical example, and finally how it's assembled into the full transformer block.

 ## 1. The problem self-attention solves